mohammad59630/office_dashboard_milestone2/README.md

 Graph.js file create all charts in the  office Dashboard project barchart and pie chart.
 <h3>Backgroung image</h3>
 Background image i get from google .
-<h3>Tiny JPG</h3>
-Tiny JPG was used to reduce the size of all .jpg's (and .png's) to assist with page loading times.
-This was mainly to reduce the file size of the background image.
 <h3>Font Awesome</h3>
 Font Awesome was used to provide the icons for the GitHub logo in the site footer, the gender icons used in the gender section, and the caret icon used to show/hide individual sections.
 <h3>Git & GitHub</h3>